shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-and-emacsy.md

   Should they be clickable?
 Of course!
 Integrator, please implement these text features that may have nothing to do with your application.
-This seems like too high a burden for integrators, even if it is cool.
+This seems like too high a burden for integrators, even if it would be cool.

 * **Minibuffer to the max.** Just use the minibuffer for everything.
 We can get away with using the minibuffer for a lot of